joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |internal | 0 |
 |external |one-fourth the target’s difficulty rounded down |

+Guidelines:

+1. It is left to the players to decide how differences in difficulty to cast and difficulty to hit are managed; maybe higher of the 2 or a multi-faceted action (see Fourth Earth: Additions, “Multi-faceted actions” addition).

 Consider:

 Character A wants to cast an uncommon fireball spell (external) at character B with an initial difficulty of 5.